The Testament of Dr. Mabuse: Release

 The German version of The Testament of Dr. Mabuse premiered on April 21, 1933, in Budapest, Hungary with a playing time of 124 minutes.
 The French-language version was distributed through Europe.
 The French with English subtitles was released in the United States in 1943 with the title The Last Will of Dr. Mabuse.
 In 1951, the German version was released in a 75-minute version with the title The Crimes of Dr.Mabuse which featured an English dub.
 The English subtitles for the 1943 release and the 1952 dub added allusions to Adolf Hitler that were not part of the original script.
 The Testament of Dr. Mabuse was first shown publicly in Germany on August 24, 1961, with a 111-minute running time.
 In 1973, the unedited German version of the film was released in the United States with the title The Testament of Dr. Mabuse with English subtitles.

-Lang wrote a "Screen Forward" for the American release:
+Lang wrote a "Screen Foreword" for the American release:

 The film was made as an allegory to show Hitler's processes of terrorism.
 Slogans and doctrines of the Third Reich have been put into the mouths of criminals in the film.
 Thus I hoped to expose the masked Nazi theory of the necessity to deliberately destroy everything which is precious to a people. ...
 Then, when everything collapsed and they were thrown into utter despair, they would try to find help in the 'New order'.

 German cultural critic Siegfried Kracauer, in his book From Caligari to Hitler (1947), commented that Lang's comment "smacks of hindsight", but his own analysis of the film indicates that it "foreshadows Nazi practices", and retroactively reveals Dr. Mabuse the Gambler, Lang's first Mabuse film, to be "one of those deep-rooted premonitions which spread over the German post[-World War I] screen".
 Still, despite the Nazi ban of the film, Kracauer is dubious that the average German film-goer would have seen the analogy between Baum/Mabuse's elaborate criminal organization and the Nazis.